cohere-ai/self-reflection-planning-paper/README.md

 - `ToolSandbox/`: Contains our version of the [ToolSandbox benchmark repository](https://github.com/apple/ToolSandbox).

-## Details
+## Experiments

-Both `ToolTalk` and `ToolSandbox` contain the original benchmark code with the necessary adaptations to run our experiments.
-Both sub-repositories contain the necessary code to run the experiments with, instructions provided in the top the respective READMEs.
-Note the different environment settings will likely be required to run each benchmark.
+The `ToolTalk/` and `ToolSandbox/` sub-repositories contain the code necessary to run our experiments on each  benchmark, with instructions provided in the top the respective READMEs.
+Note that the different environments will likely be required to run each benchmark - after creating a new python environment, you will have to: 1) follow the benchmark installation instructions described in its README, and 2) locally install the SEA repository as a package by running `pip install .` within the `SEA/` subrepository.
-Additonally, the respective experimental results for each benchmark can be found in the `results` folder in the root of each sub-repository.
+The respective experimental results for each benchmark can be found in the `results` folder in the root of each sub-repository.

 ## Citation
 ```